Chapter 24:

 ‘Well,’ Mutsuki paced with his hands behind his back, ‘every yokai draws power differently.
 For example…’ He scanned the room.
 ‘Sumire, where would you feel the strongest?’

-‘In a river,’ Sumire said instantly.
+‘In a river,’ Sumire automatically said.
 ‘Preferably clean water.
 And if there’s cucumber, even better.’

 ‘Duly noted,’ Mutsuki chuckled.
 ‘Kojiro?’